I was surprised when I learned that many authors are afraid of writing dialogue.

 Officer K: (Breathes deeply) "Please thank Mr. Wallace for your time."

 What's being communicated in this conversation is not found in spoken words.
 Readers love this!
-In real dialogue, especially in fiction, two or more messages are communicated simultaneously.
+In real dialogue, and especially in fiction, two or more messages are communicated simultaneously.
 When you master this technique, you will be on your way to becoming a great writer.

 Medium (TV Series)